johnnypeck/fartip.com/README.md

 So, FARTIP.
 A subjectively better FRPITA.
 Surprised the domain was available.
 Stunned, really.

-It expresses that what we are doing right now in AI and machine learning has far reaching consequences.
+It expresses what we are doing right now in AI and machine learning has far reaching consequences.
 We are sharpening a spear.
 The far tip.

 We should proceed with that in mind.
+We can do this.